davidc6/cs-knowledge/notes/os.md

 associated with and each of these processes might have a number of threads associated with each process.

+- Each process gets each own virtual address space
+- Virtual address space has a number of well defined areas:
+  - Program code and data, code begins at the same fixed address for all processes and followed by data locations that corresponds to global C variables.
+There are initialised directly from exec. object file.
+  - Heap - this is the next section, which is dynamic in size and expands and contracts at run time.
+Some functions that are responsible for this is C's `malloc` and `free`
+  - Shared libraries - code for shared libraries such as C's std lib etc are located in the middle of the address space.
+  - Stack - used to implement function calls
+  - Kernel virtual memory - address space reserved for kernel, application programs not allowed to read or write to this area.

 - file descriptor - each data stream is represented by a file descriptor which is a essential a number (unsigned integer).
 A process needs to record where data streams (e.g. standard output) are connected.
 File descriptors and their